Cichorium endivia L.

 Bloom Time: July to October

-Cichorium endivia is an annual or biennial, erect herb up to 5.6 feet (1.7 m) tall, with taproot, containing biter milky juice, producing a rosette of large leaves when young, these forming a lose head.
+Cichorium endivia is an annual or biennial, erect herb up to 5.6 feet (1.7 m) tall, with taproot, containing bitter milky juice, producing a rosette of large leaves when young, these forming a loose head.
 It produces attractive pale blue flowers on stems that stand way above the leafy foliage.
 There is considerable confusion between C. endivia and Cichorium intybus.

 How to Grow and Care

 Seeds can be started indoors five to six weeks before they are moved outdoors.
 In warm climates, sowing outdoors or transplanting occurs from September through March.
 Planting Chicory in cooler climates should be done three to four weeks before the danger of frost has passed.

 Sow Chicory seeds 6 to 10 inches (15 to 25 cm) apart in rows that are 2 to 3 feet (60 to 0) apart.
 You can always thin the plants if they crowd each other but close planting discourages weeds.
 The seeds are planted ¼ inch (6 mm) deep and thinning is done when the plants have three to four true leaves.

 You can also sow a crop for fall harvest if you choose a variety that has an early maturation date.
 Planting Chicory seed 75 to 85 days before the anticipated harvest will ensure a late crop.